Slovenia's Hiking & Trekking Highlights

 Day 5: Hiking at Lake Bled & the Vrsic mountain pass

 First, you’ll visit the most popular must-see place in Slovenia, Lake Bled.
 It’s just as beautiful in real life as it looks in photos.
 So to give you a chance to take the perfect photo, we’ll hike to a popular viewpoint and photo spot of the lake, island church, and clifftop castle with the Karavanke Alps in the backdrop.
-Since later on we’ll head more north-west, this is the only time to visit the church on Bled island.
-However, if relaxing on the lakeside sounds more appealing, you are also welcome to kick off your shoes and do just that.
+We might even have time for a quick swim in Lake Bled before continuing with our trip.

 Our next quest is a scenic drive on a winding road among the limestone walls leading to the Vrsic mountain pass.
 The road was built by Russian prisoners during World War One and makes for a perfect starting point for our day hike.
-The forest path leads to a solitary mountain shoulder, with a lonely peak in the middle of a mountain arena with captivating high walls.
+The path leads to a solitary mountain shoulder, with a lonely peak in the middle of a mountain arena with captivating limestone walls.